evanx/mpush-redis/README.md

 - retry delivery of each message indefinitely
 - process at most one message at a time, across all replica service instances

-They must be on separate Redis instances, since it will not use `multi.`

 #### lpush-redis